 Tip 2: Shop at the rooftop flea market until the sun goes down

 Our next flea market tip is also aimed at the night owls among you.
-The rooftop flea market at Berlin’s Gesundbrunnen Centre is fully committed to sustainability, true to the motto ‘one man’s trash is another man’s treasure ’.
+The Rooftop Flea Market at Berlin’s Gesundbrunnen Centre is entirely dedicated to the principle of reuse, in keeping with the motto ‘one man’s trash is another man’s treasure ’.
 On the 5,000-square-metre car park deck, you can browse 200 market stalls to your heart’s content whilst the sun slowlysets over the city’s rooftops.

 Whether it’s pre-loved fashion, vinyl records, furniture, designer pieces, art, books or the odd curiosity – here you can enjoy a special shopping experience in north Berlin, accompanied by delicious street food.
 Good for your wallet and the planet!